Changelog

 libtmux 0.56.0 (2026-05-10)

 libtmux 0.56.0 is the tmux command-parity release.
-It adds more than 50 wrappers across Server, Session, Window, and Pane, filling in many commands that previously required raw cmd() calls.
+It adds more than 50 commands across Server, Session, Window, and Pane, filling in many commands that previously required raw cmd() calls.
 It also adds attached-client test support so interactive tmux commands can be covered in headless test suites.

 What’s new